 Student ID Card

-You'll need a student ID card to use college resources.
+You'll need a student ID card to use university resources.
 The Office of Public Safety issues student ID cards as well as parking permits.
 Contact the Office at (513) 244-4226 for hours of operation.